ambra-dipiano/LATeasy/README.md

 # Post-processing

 To collect your results (lightcurve, SED, localisation or roi optimisation) in a single data file you can execute the following script.
 Further information on the configuration can be found in this [README](lateasy/templates/README.md).

+**Warning:** unless your analyses are submitted to Slurm, this script is not garanteed to function properly.
+You will be required to open your result manually.

 Run the fermi analysis:
 ```bash